lerenn/code-manager/docs/features/002-detect-workspace-mode.md

 # Feature 002: Detect Workspace Mode

 ## Overview
-Implement functionality to detect when the current working directory contains a `.code-workspace` file, indicating a multi-repository workspace configuration for VS Code/Cursor.
+Implement functionality to detect when the current working directory contains a `.code-workspace` file, indicating a multi-repository workspace configuration for VS Code like IDEs.

 ## Background
-The Cursor Git WorkTree Manager (wtm) needs to distinguish between single repository mode and workspace mode.
+The Git WorkTree Manager (wtm) needs to distinguish between single repository mode and workspace mode.
 Workspace mode is indicated by the presence of a `.code-workspace` file, which contains configuration for managing multiple repositories within a single workspace.
 This feature builds upon the single repository detection from Feature 001.

 ## Requirements